chebee7i/twitter/README.md

 Folders
 -------

--   data : Holds scripts for collecting tweet data from Twitter.
+-   *data* : Holds scripts for collecting tweet data from Twitter.
+-   *twitterproj* : The Python "library" that should be added to your site-packages.
+Various scripts will do: `import twitterproj`.